cafekora/cafekora.github.io/pages/resources/teachers.md

 <https://www.soas.ac.uk/music/summermusicschool/>

-* **Ursula Branscheid-Kouyaté and Mamadou Kouyaté** Kora, bala and djembe lessons are offered (in German).
+* **Ursula Branscheid-Kouyaté and Mamadi Kouyaté** Kora, bala and djembe lessons are offered (in German).
+Ursula is the author of "Kora & Djembé", published LEU-Verlag in 2003.

 <http://www.djembe-kora.de/kurse.html>

 * **Will Ridenour** (North Carolina, USA)
 Will studied kora and percussion in Mali and Senegal and has performed in numerous countries.
-He offers Kora and drum lessons.
+He offers kora and drum lessons.

 <https://willridenour.com/>